-At the present time, over two-thirds of all the technical and a large percentage of the managerial positions in industry are occupied by engineers.

-Our engineering program prepares students for transfer to a four-year institution where they can specialize in such disciplines as:
+At the present time, a high percentage of all the technical and managerial positions in industry are occupied by engineers.
+Our engineering program prepares students for transfer to a fouryear institution where they can specialize in all engineering disciplines such as:

 - Aerospace Engineering

 - Agriculture Engineering

 - Bioengineering

 - Chemical Engineering

 - Civil Engineering

 - Computer Science Engineering

 - Electrical Engineering

-- Forest Engineering
+- Environmental Engineering

 - Industrial Engineering

+- Manufacturing Engineering

 - Mechanical Engineering

 - Nuclear Engineering

-- Ocean Engineering

 - Petroleum Engineering

 - Radiological Health Engineering

-This listing parallels the first two years of education that one would receive at most engineering schools.

-Upon completion of this sequence, many students transfer to an engineering school and obtain a degree in on of the various engineering fields.
+This listing closely parallels the first two years of education that one would receive at most engineering schools.
+Upon completion of this sequence, many students transfer to an engineering school and obtain a degree in one of the various engineering fields.
 However, students intending to transfer should be aware of the transfer institution's requirements.

 It is possible to complete the engineering sequence in a number of ways and time periods.
-However, because of sensitive math and physics prerequisites, the suggested guideline below should be closely followed if one hopes to complete the program in a timely manner.
+However, because of sensitive math and physics prerequisites, the suggested guideline below should be closely followed if one hopes to complete the program in a timely manner and to smoothly transition to a four-year institution.